 One would assume that having been operational for almost a decade, that Ginger.io would have more evidence-based proof of their application’s efficacy in clinical trials.
 Lack of FDA approval also seems late in the day as more and more mental health apps achieve the FDA green light.
 Without some kind of dedicated impartial service to rate the efficacy of mobile-based health apps, users tend to rely on user ratings as a guide.

-In a recent review of over 700 mindfulness, only 23 offered any actual mindfulness trainingOpens in a new tab. and education.
+In a recent review of over 700 mindfulness, only 23 offered any actual mindfulness training and education.
 Only one had the support of empirical data.
 Yet, user satisfaction ratings showed no noticeable difference between the few real mindfulness apps and the ersatz versions.
 This is a concerning reflection of using customer ratings as a means of choosing mental health apps.

 Privacy Concerns